PyWPS/pywps-workshop/02-Process.md

  1. The parent `Process` class.
- 2. Four input/ouput classes: `ComplexInput`, `LiteralInput`, `ComplexOutput` and `LiteralOutput`
+ 2. Four input/ouput classes: `ComplexInput`, `LiteralInput`,
+    `BoundingBoxInput`, `ComplexOutput`
+    and `LiteralOutput`, `BoundingBoxOutput`
  3. The `_handler(request, response)` method
  4. The `request.inputs` and the `response.output` properties.

 Since ComplexIO and LiteralIO require considerable information and configuration they are also classes

 Go through the [PyWPS documentation on Processes](http://pywps.readthedocs.io/en/latest/process.html).